-Humans are a superstitious bunch.
-All around the world we've got different traditions to help bring in good luck and ward off evil spirits.
+All around the world, we've got different traditions to help bring in good luck in the coming year and ward off evil spirits.
 We get particularly excited about our various New Year's traditions.

 Most Southern New Year's traditions generally begin and end with loved ones in the kitchen (as they should).
 And no matter how you slice it, tradition says you need three main components when it comes to food if you want to have a happy New Year.

 How you should cook the peas is up for debate.
-In fact, some New Year's Eve traditions actually involve cooking the black-eyed peas with a dime or coin.
+Some New Year's Eve traditions involve cooking the black-eyed peas with a dime or coin.
 It's probably not the most sanitary thing, but it hammers the point home.
 And the person who receives the coin is then "extra lucky" the next year.
 Provided they don't actually swallow it, of course.

 Some people fry or roast the peas.
 Others say the only way is to eat them as plain as possible to show "humility."
 And even more weird, some people go so far as to eat 365 peas, no more, no less.
 If you miscount the peas?
 Lots of bad luck...you'll have that many unlucky days in the year.
 Talk about a lot of pressure!

-Rounding out the New Year's trifecta of traditional foods, a nice steaming pan (or skillet) of cornbread represents golden opportunities and pocket money (wealth) in the New Year.
+Rounding out the New Year's trifecta of traditional foods, an excellent steaming pan (or skillet) of cornbread represents golden opportunities and pocket money (wealth) in the New Year.
 Also, it's just darn tasty.

-But there are several other traditions shared in the South and beyond that don't necessarily have to do with food, either.
-Sure, planting a big ol' kiss on somebody is always nice.
+But several other traditions don't necessarily have to do with food, either.
+Sure, planting a big kiss on somebody is always lovely.
 It's supposed to bring lots of affection in the New Year.
 Along with a few other traditions.

-In some homes, it's even customary to open the door at midnight when you make a bunch of noise to let all the "bad" out, which is an interesting way to usher in a new beginning.
+In some homes, it's even customary to open the door at midnight when you make a bunch of noise to let all the "bad" out, which is a fun way to usher in a new beginning.

 And, to make matters even more complicated, you should make sure your cupboard is full.
-A bare cupboard could mean a similarly bare year, and nobody wants that!
+A bare cupboard could mean a similarly barren year, and nobody wants that!